25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Comparisons

-String comparison: To see whether a string is greater than another, JavaScript uses the so-called "dictionary" or "lexicographical" order.
+String comparison: To see whether a string is greater than another, JavaScript uses the so-called "dictionary" or "lexicographical" order

-In other words, strings are compared letter-by-letter.
+In other words, strings are compared letter-by-letter

 ```javascript
 "Z" > "A"; // true